davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 So we see that when we decrease our guess as to the advantage lent by the weighted coin, the probability that a 21+/30 heads trial is actually weighted decreases as well, in this case from 70.84 when the weight was 75-25, to 32.51 percent now that the advantage has been reduced to 55-45.
 This should be somewhat intuitive.
 When the coin was weighted 75-25, 21+/30 heads was a very likely outcome (.99), whereas when the weight is 55-45, that outcome is only 19.0 percent likely.
 We should thus be less inclined to suggest the coin is rigged, and more inclined to explain the outcome away as a matter of chance.

-Lets work in the opposite direction now.
+Let's work in the opposite direction now.
 If i were in the Mos Eisley cantina, I would certainly expect my many unscrupulous opponents to try to use weighted coins to give them an advantage.
-Lets say 35 percent.
+Let's say 35 percent.
 However, these swindlers are not foolish, and they would most likely be in it for the long haul.
 I'd assume that they would use a coin that gives them no more than a 55-45 advantage.
 If my opponent got 21+/30 heads in such a scenario, we get an equation of:

 $$ \color{RubineRed}{0.8270} \color{black}= \frac{ \color{BlueGreen}{(.19)}\color{purple}{(.35)} } { \color{BlueGreen}{(.19)}\color{purple}{(.35)} + \color{orange}{(.0214)}\color{orangered}{(.65)} } $$